apache/trafficcontrol/docs/source/api/cdns_name_name_dnsseckeys.rst

 Response Structure
 ------------------
-:name: The name of the CDN or Delivery Service to which the enclosed keys belong
+:name: The name of the CDN or :term:`Delivery Service` to which the enclosed keys belong

 	:zsk: The short-term Zone-Signing Key (ZSK)